-I hate to have to ask, but you are saving and investing aren’t you?
-If you are, more power to you!
-If you are not, today is the day to get started!
-An automatic saving and investing strategy is critical to building long term wealth.
+You are probably saving and investing?
+If that’s true, more power to you!
+But if not, then today could be the day to get started!
+Automatic saving and investing strategies are critical to building long-term wealth.

-Even with the best of intentions, you can still forget to put money away one month or forget to move some cash into your investment account.
-There are some great ways to automate this process and make the time investment a lot less painful now and you will be happy to reap the rewards later.
+Even with the best intentions, you can still forget to put money away one month or forget to move some cash into your investment account.
+There are some great ways to automate this process and make the time investment a lot less painful, and you will be happy to reap the rewards later.

-Instead of spending your time on moving funds around and deciding where to invest it, if you automate the process you can spend that extra time every month on something that makes your more money.
-You can automate to the point that your time investment is 1-2 hours per month and you will probably be saving and investing more money than you are now.
+Instead of spending your time moving funds around and deciding where to invest it, if you automate the process, you can spend that extra time every month on something that makes you more money.
+You can automate to the point that your time investment is 1-2 hours per month, and you will probably be saving and investing more money than you are now.

-Now that you don’t have to spend much time every month thinking about your saving and investing, you can get back to doing whatever you love doing.
-Whether you want to spend more time with your family, your dog or your Xbox – now you have the time and you don’t have to feel guilty about indulging.
+Now that you don’t have to spend much time thinking about your savings and investments every month, you can get back to doing whatever you love doing.
+Whether you want to spend more time with your family, or your Xbox, now you have the time, and you don’t have to feel guilty about indulging.